 A magic eraser works great for cleaning baseboards, especially when combined with the warm water and soap.

 I was amazed by how well if you use a dry toothbrush you can reach the cracks and corners to clean your baseboards.

 Now that you’re done scrubbing, you might want to dry the baseboards so the room doesn’t pick up moisture.
 You can gently rub a clean microfiber cloth over the baseboards (use a dry microfiber cloth first, followed by a damp microfiber cloth) or just place a rotating fan in the room to speed up the drying process.

-If you had to move furniture in order to clean the baseboards, it’s important not to put furniture back against the walls until the baseboards are dry.
+If you have to move furniture in order to clean the baseboards, it’s important not to put furniture back against the walls until the baseboards are dry.

 When cleaning your baseboards, this is a great time to also clean the wall.
 Here’s my before.